You can’t grow a business with broke customers

 We learned in architecture school that our designs were very important.

-But the most important aspect of an architecture business is who do you work for, not what you design.
+However, the most important aspect of an architecture business is who you work for, not what you design.

-We'll show you how to find the right clients – the ones who really value what you do and help your business grow.
+This article guides you from being just a design architect to growing your profitable architecture business.
+We’ll show you how to find the right clients who value what you do and help your business grow.

 .